BradleyA/markit/SECURITY.md

  * A brief description of the type of vulnerability.

  * Steps to reproduce.
-These should be benign, non-destructive, proof of concept.
+These steps should be benign, non-destructive, proof of concept.
 This helps to ensure that the report can be triaged quickly and accurately.

 ## What to expect